-Warrants - As of March 31, 2022, there were 16,487,500 Public Warrants and 6,845,000 Private Placement Warrants outstanding.
+Warrants - As of June 30, 2022 and December 31, 2021, there were 16,487,500 Public Warrants and 6,845,000 Private Placement Warrants outstanding.
 The Company evaluated the terms of the warrants and determined the warrants meet the criteria in ASC 815, "Derivatives and Hedging", to be classified in shareholders equity upon issuance.
 Each whole warrant will entitle the holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as discussed herein.
-The warrants will become exercisable 30 days after the completion of the Company's initial Business Combination, and will expire five years after the completion of the Company's initial Business Combination at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
+The warrants will become exercisable 30 days after the completion of the Company's initial Business Combination at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.